mongodb/specifications/source/unified-test-format/unified-test-format.rst

 .. _expectedEvent_topologyDescriptionChangedEvent:

 - ``topologyDescriptionChangedEvent``: Optional object.
+If present, this object MUST be an
-If present, this object MUST be an empty document as all fields in this event are non-deterministic.
+- ``topologyDescriptionChangedEvent``: Optional object.
+If present, this object MUST be an empty document as no assertions are currently supported for `TopologyDescriptionChangedEvent <../server-discovery-and-monitoring/server-discovery-and-monitoring-monitoring.rst#events>`__ fields.

 hasServiceId
 `````````````